mizchi/momic/README.md

 ## Plugins

-You can create your plugins with hooks
+You can add your plugins with hooks

 ```coffee
 MyPlugin = {